 The Coffee You Love, Without the Buzz

-Kion Decaf is the same delicious, organic coffee—minus the caffeine.
-And just like our regular coffee, it’s medium roasted to give you the most health benefits and richest flavor.
+Kion Decaf is the same delicious, organic coffee we always have—minus the caffeine.
+And just like our regular coffee, it’s carefully roasted to give you the most health benefits and the richest flavor.

 Our coffee beans are from the top 3% of coffee beans worldwide.
 They’re 100% organic, grown on sustainable coffee cooperatives, and tested to ensure they’re free of toxins like mold and pesticides.